D4rK7355608/GoogleProductSansFont/README.md

 - ║║║║╩╣╚╣═╣║║║║║╩╣
 - ╚══╩═╩═╩═╩═╩╩╩╩═╝

-This module helps you to install Google Product Sans Font systemlessly though Magisk.
-Module is made to be compatible with Android 12 devices.
+This module helps you to replace old Roboto font with Google Product Sans Font systemlessly though Magisk.
+Module is made to be compatible with Android 12 & 12.1 devices.

-### Download.
+# Download.
 You can download module from [here](https://github.com/D4rK7355608/GoogleProductSansFont/releases) and flash in Magisk.

-Changelog:

-Version 1.0_r4;
-- Fixed:
- #3
- #4
- #6
- #7
-- Renamed some fonts for better compatibility
-- Reduced module size
-- Added emoji support for more devices
-- Added Roboto VF as a fallback ([source](https://github.com/kdrag0n/inter-font-pack#compatibility))

-- Thanks [VladWinner](https://github.com/VladWinner) for his contribution at module.
-Without him everyone will hate me XD

-* HOTFIX by @VladWinner in https://github.com/D4rK7355608/GoogleProductSansFont/pull/8

-Version 1.0_r3:
-- Fixed bold fonts on WhatsApp and more;
-- Updated fonts with latest Google Sans.ttf from Android 12;
-- Updated most of the fonts base;
-- Reduced module size;
-- Removed unused fonts;
-- Added no emoji module;

-Version 1.0_r2:
-- Fixed some squares (more fixes coming soon).

-Version 1.0_r1:
-- Initial version;

-Features:
+# Features:
 - Replace all system fonts with Google Product Sans Font;
 - Android 12.1 emojis added.

-Bugs?
+# Bugs?
-- Some squares.
+- Yeah, yeah, arabic fonts;
+- Italic font sometimes not work;
 - You tell me.

-### Tested on Redmi Note 10 Pro (sweet) - Pixel Experience Android 12.
+## Tested on Redmi Note 10 Pro (sweet) - Pixel Experience Android 12.1.

 ## [XDA Tread](https://forum.xda-developers.com/t/magisk-module-google-product-sans-font-for-android-12.4366025/)